What to Ask in a Website Kickoff Meeting

-The website kickoff meeting is the crux of the working relationship between client and Website Agency.
-Essential to the web design process, it is the ideal opportunity to identify the scope of the web project and discuss the needs of its stakeholders.
-To keep everyone focused on the goal and unified in purpose, preparation is crucial.
-These eight questions are a great foundation to building the website kickoff meeting agenda.
+The website kickoff meeting is the crux of the working relationship between a client and the website design agency.
+Essential to the web design process, this kickoff meeting is the ideal opportunity to identify the high-level scope of the web project and discuss the needs of its stakeholders.
+To keep everyone focused on the goal and unified in purpose, adequate preparation is crucial.
+These eight questions to follow are a great foundation for building the website kickoff meeting agenda.
 These don’t cover everything, but they help share the basics!

 If it isn’t already clear, let’s just reiterate that this website discovery meeting is the time to explore the tactical roadmap and determine any limitations that may affect the project.
 To avoid any future surprises, be sure to invite all the right people — not only the top tier management but everyone who has a stake in the project.
 Set an agenda, ensure that the project team has it well ahead of time, and use it to guide the meeting.

 So let’s get to it.
-Here are eight questions to ask that will maximize everyone’s time and ensure a productive partnership.
+Here are eight questions to ask that will maximize the value of everyone’s time and ensure a productive, long-term partnership.

 Questions to Drive Home the Discussion

 1. “What on your site is currently working?”

-Well, something must be working otherwise throwing in the towel rather than a redesign would be in the cards.
+Well, something must be working otherwise throwing in the towel rather than a simple redesign would be in the cards.
 Asking this will elicit what isn’t working as a matter of course but this question will start the process on a positive note.
 If any existing user data, such as Google Analytics engagement metrics are available, the team should see that!
 In the not so distant future, we expect to see high volume websites change their design, dynamically, using artificial intelligence!

 2. “What do you most want to change about your site?”